NicoJuicy/Airline-Microservices/README.md

 ## :high_brightness: The Domain And Bounded Context - Service Boundary

-`Airline Microservices` is a simple Airline application that has the basic business scenario for online reserving flight ticket.
-There are four `Bounded context` or `Service` for our business:

 - `Identity Service`: The Identity Service is a bounded context for authenticate and authorize users through with [Identity Server](https://github.com/DuendeSoftware/IdentityServer).
 Also, this service is responsible for creating users and their corresponding roles and permission with using [.Net Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) and Jwt authentication and authorization.